Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-\begin{remark*} Other approaches to variable time-step variational integrators can be found in \cite{KaMaOr99}, \cite{FuMo2006} and \cite{Nair2012}.
-In particular, \cite{KaMaOr99} is inspired by the result of Ge and Marsden (\cite{GeMa88}), which states that constant time-step symplectic integrators of autonomous Hamiltonian systems cannot exactly conserve the energy unless it agrees with the exact flow map up to a time reparametrization.
+\begin{remark*} Other approaches to variable time-step variational integrators can be found in \cite{KaMaOr99, FuMo2006, Nair2012}.
+In particular, \cite{KaMaOr99} is inspired by the result of \cite{GeMa88}, which states that constant time-step symplectic integrators of autonomous Hamiltonian systems cannot exactly conserve the energy unless it agrees with the exact flow map up to a time reparametrization.
 Therefore, they sought a variable time-step energy-conserving symplectic integrator in an expanded non-autonomous system.
 However, symplecticity is with respect to the space-time symplectic form $dp \wedge dq + dH \wedge dt$.
 The time-step is determined by enforcing discrete energy conservation, which arises as a consequence of the fact that energy is the Noether quantity associated with time translational symmetry.
-An extended Hamiltonian is used that is similar in spirit to the Poincar\'e transformation.
+An extended Hamiltonian is used, similar in spirit to the Poincar\'e transformation.
 An approach that builds off this idea and space-time symplecticity was presented in \cite{Nair2012}, and a less constrained choice of time-step was allowed.
 In \cite{FuMo2006}, adaptive variational integrators are constructed using a transformation of the Lagrangian, which is motivated by the Poincar\'e transformation, but it is not equivalent.
-The lack of equivalence is not surprising, since the Hamiltonian given by the Poincar\'e transformation is degenerate for their choice of monitor functions.
+The lack of equivalence is not surprising, since the Poincar\'e transformed Hamiltonian is degenerate for their choice of monitor functions.
 As a consequence, the phase space path is not preserved. \end{remark*}